-$^{^2\}mathrm{This}$ reachable-heap interpretation leads to subtleties with deep pointer structures, which we recall in Section 4.
+$^2\mathrm{This}$ reachable-heap interpretation leads to subtleties with deep pointer structures, which we recall in Section 4.

-ACM Transactions on Programming Languages and Systems, Vol. 39, No. 3, Article 11, Publication date: April 2017.
+ACM Transactions on Programming Languages and Systems, Vol. 39, No. 3, Article 11, Publication date: May 2017.

 Because references, unlike threads, are dynamically duplicated when aliases are created, a reference's own guarantee and rely interact directly.
-If a reference's guarantee does not imply its own rely, duplicating the reference naïvely violates compatibility since the original guarantee doesn't imply its rely, the guarantee of one new alias won't imply the rely of the original reference!
-Previous work [Gordon et al. 2013] gives the example:
+If a reference's guarantee does not imply its own rely, then duplicating the reference naïvely violates compatibility-since the original guarantee does not imply its rely, the guarantee of one new alias won't imply the rely of the original reference!
+Previous work [Gordon et al. 2013] gives the following example: